The sea stacks of Duncansby Head, the most northeasterly part of Scotland and slightly northeast of John O'Groats in Caithness.

 Hollandmey also sits within a broader Caithness pattern.
 The far north has seen repeated energy proposals, from wind farms and grid works to battery storage and other associated infrastructure.
 A single project may be assessed on its own merits, but residents experience cumulative change in the round: one skyline, one road network, one sense of place, one community meeting after another.

 That is why the public inquiry process was important.
 It gave formal space to issues that cannot be resolved by saying renewable energy is good and therefore every proposal must be good in the same way.
 The planning system had to consider policy, landscape and visual impact, and ministers ultimately granted consent.
+Approval, however, does not end the public interest.

-The next questions are practical.
+The questions are practical now.
 When will construction begin?
 How will traffic be managed?
 How will conditions be enforced?
 How will local communities be kept informed?
 What visible mitigation will take place?
 What benefits will be felt locally?
 What will happen if construction assumptions slip?
+Those questions should be answered plainly before heavy work begins.

-Because in Caithness, the future is not being built on blank ground.
+In Caithness, the future is not being built on blank ground.
 It is being built on a place that already has a story – one that will continue to belong to the people of Caithness.

 Andrew Robertson